ARW4/FPL_Project/README.md

 | progress | Creates a progress bar.
 Improves user experience when building loops as gives an idea on how long code will take to run. |[Documentation](https://cran.r-project.org/web/packages/progress/progress.pdf)|
 | rvest | Used for webscraping data |[Documentation](https://cran.r-project.org/web/packages/rvest/rvest.pdf)|
 ### API Call
-To extract data from the endpoints the foollwing structure of r code was used.
+To extract data from the endpoints the foollwing structure of code was used.

 Using the endpoint to make a "GET" API call.
 ````r